 Concentration of Credit Risk and Significant Customers: The Company's financial instruments that are exposed to concentration of credit risk consist primarily of cash, cash equivalents, restricted cash, and accounts receivable.
-The Company's cash and cash equivalents exceeded federally insured limits at January 31, 2024 and July 31, 2024.
+The Company's cash and cash equivalents exceeded federally insured limits at January 31, 2024 and October 31, 2024.
 The Company maintains its cash, cash equivalents and restricted cash with high-credit-quality financial institutions.

-As of January 31, 2024 and July 31, 2024, no individual customer represented 10% of accounts receivable.
-For the three and six months ended July 31, 2023 and 2024, no individual customer represented more than 10% of the Company's total revenues.
+As of January 31, 2024, no individual customer represented 10% of accounts receivable and, as of October 31, 2024, one individual customer represented 10% of accounts receivable.
+For the three and nine months ended October 31, 2023 and 2024, no individual customer represented more than 10% of the Company's total revenues.

-Restricted Cash: Restricted cash primarily consists of a minimum cash balance the Company maintains with a lender under the Company's revolving credit facility.
-The remaining restricted cash consists of deposits held as collateral for the Company's bank guarantees issued in place of security deposits for certain property leases and credit cards.
-Restricted cash is included in long-term prepaid expenses and other assets at January 31, 2024 and July 31, 2024 on the unaudited condensed consolidated balance sheets.
+Restricted Cash: Restricted cash primarily consisted of a minimum cash balance the Company maintained with a lender under the Company's revolving credit facility at January 31, 2024.
+Restricted cash consists of deposits held as collateral for the Company's bank guarantees issued in place of security deposits for certain property leases and credit cards at October 31, 2024.
+Restricted cash is included in long-term prepaid expenses and other assets and on the unaudited condensed consolidated balance sheets.